truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/PoolCreateWizardScreens.md

 **Name** is a required field.
 Enter a name for the pool of up to 50 characters in length that follows [ZFS naming conventions](https://docs.oracle.com/cd/E23824_01/html/821-1448/gbcpt.html).
 Use lower-case alpha characters to avoid potential problems with sharing protocols.
-Names can include numbers and special characters such as underscore (_), hyphen (-), colon (:), or a period (.)..
+Names can include numbers and special characters such as underscore (_), hyphen (-), colon (:), or a period (.).

 **Encryption** applies key type encryption to the pool.
 Select to enable [ZFS encryption](https://zfsonlinux.org/manpages/0.8.3/man8/zfs.8.html) for this pool and all datasets (or zvols) created within the pool.
 See [Storage Encryption]({{< relref "EncryptionScale.md" >}}) for more information on using SCALE storage encryption.
 An encryption warning dialog displays with a **Confirm** checkbox.
 Select to enable the **I Understand** button. **I Understand** allows you to continue adding the pool with encryption applied.

 {{< hint type="Warning" >}}
-Applying encryption at the pool level also encrypts all datasets (and zvols) encrypted within the pool.
+Applying encryption at the pool level also encrypts all datasets (and zvols) within the pool.

-Keep the encryption key file in safe location where you perform regular backups.
+Keep the encryption key file in a safe location where you perform regular backups.
 Losing the encryption key file results in lost data you cannot recover.
 {{< /hint >}}

-If system disks have data exported from an pools on them, a warning displays with a checkbox for the pool name.
+If system disks have data exported from pools on them, a warning displays with a checkbox for the pool name.

 {{< trueimage src="/images/SCALE/23.10/PoolCreationWizardGenInfoExportedPool.png" alt="General Info With Exported Pools" id="4: General Info with Exported Pools" >}}